Turtle Cove Water Park in the Lower Huron Metropark

 On the other side you will find larger water slides for the older kids and adults.
-These slides were really great because they empty into the pools and into the lazy river so you can continue to have fun even after sliding down.
-The lines for the larger water slides are pretty long, so you do have to wait a bit but I think it’s worth it if you’re spending the day there anyway.
-For the lazy river you can grab some inflatable tubes and just enjoy the slow and steady ride around the waterslide area, it’s very relaxing.
-There is also an area called The Grille that serves food and beverages so you can fuel up while you’re there.
-They say that outside food and beverages and coolers are not permitted however there were various families and people who had food and coolers, so I’m not sure how strict they are about that.
-But just know that is food and beverage options for you while you are enjoying yourself at the Aquatic Center.
+These slides were really great because they empty into the pools as well as into the lazy river.
+Therefor, you can continue to have fun even after sliding down.
+The lines for the larger water slides are pretty long.
+If you’re spending the day there then it is worth the wait.
+The lazy river is a slow and steady ride around the waterslide area, it’s very relaxing.
+There is also an area called The Grille that serves food and beverages.
+They say that outside food and beverages and coolers are not permitted.
+However there were various families and people who had food and coolers.

 Overall we had a great time at the TurtleCove Family Aquatic Center.
-I really like the outdoor waterparks and splash parks, I feel like they’re more fun and the kids always enjoy being out in the sun while swimming and going down water slides.
-It was our first time there and we loved it so much we’re going back a couple more times before the school year begins.
+I really like the outdoor waterparks and splash parks.
+It was our first time there and we loved it so much.
+We’ll be back a couple more times before the school year begins.
 We can’t wait!

 17845 Savage Rd, Belleville, MI 48111

 Turtle Cove Family Aquatic Center Fees (as of 2023)